Music Publishing vs Distribution (Full Breakdown)

 music publishers submit your music to reputable publishing administration services.

-Nowadays, your music publisher takes care of remixes, covers and composition copyright.
+Nowadays, your music publisher takes care of remixes, covers, and composition copyrights.

 How Do I Switch My Music Distributor?